Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Acknowledgement

 \section{Acknowledgement}

-Kaizheng Wang's research is supported by an NSF grant DMS-2210907 and a startup grant at Columbia University.
+Kaizheng Wang's research is supported by an NSF grant DMS-2210907, a Data Science Institute seed grant SF-181 and a startup grant at Columbia University.
 We acknowledge computing resources from Columbia University's Shared Research Computing Facility project, which is supported by NIH Research Facility Improvement Grant 1G20RR030893-01, and associated funds from the New York State Empire State Development, Division of Science Technology and Innovation (NYSTAR) Contract C090171, both awarded April 15, 2010.